NARBOROUGH & PENTNEY TO SWAFFHAM

 Continuing down the farm track for a short distance, I came across a bridge.
 According to old maps, there may have been three bridges in total, with one possibly located further up.
 However, crossing a farmer's crop to reach it would not be appropriate.

-The third bridge, situated near the speedway track, has either been filled in or demolished due to the A47 construction.
+The third bridge, situated near the speedway track, has either been filled in or demolished as part of the A47 construction.

-The first and second bridges can be viewed in pictures from the early 1900s, thanks to the national library of Scotland.
+The first and second bridges can be seen in early-1900s historic maps, thanks to the National Library of Scotland.
 I'm curious about the current existence of the second bridge, though it may require trespassing on a farmer's land.

-I believe that the bridge located right after the Narbrough walk could be the initial one out of the three bridges.
-If you possess any valuable information, kindly email or tweet me.
+I believe the bridge right after the Narbrough walk could be the first of the three bridges.
+If you have any information, please feel free to get in contact.

 Thank you in advance.